richie-south/flying-functions/README.md

 - Math
 - Promise
 - setTimeout
+- fetch
-- fetch | `isomorphic-fetch` from npm
+  - `isomorphic-fetch` from npm
+- storageHandler
-- storageHandler | Persistent storage handler
+  - Persistent storage handler
+- _requestOrigin
+  - What origin is the request from
+- _flyingFunctionData
+  - Object with data about your flying function, contains:
+    - name.
+    - urlId
+    - secretId
+    - invocations:
+      - nr of times function has been invocated (including current)
+    - HTTPType

 # Persistent Storage